rollingkit/MobileRoboticArm/README.md

 Use rostopic echo movement_status to see how the detected object's place in the video view window affects the message of either 'Stop' or 'Keep Going'.

 To run the LIDAR node, need to create a catkin package with the C++ libraries provided at https://github.com/garmin/LIDARLite_RaspberryPi_Library.
 Then the node can also be run using the rosrun command.
+Once the node is running, open another terminal window and type 'rostopic echo lidar_values' to see the LIDAR measurements displayed.